 Funder: NASA Headquarters

-Funding Amounts: Typical award duration is 3 years; some projects may be funded for up to 5 years.
-Award size and number of awards vary by proposal and annual budget.
+Funding Amounts: Typical awards are for 3 years; some programs allow up to 5 years.
+Award amounts vary by project and program scope.

-Summary: Supports basic and applied research projects in solar system science under NASA’s Science Mission Directorate.
+Summary: Supports research advancing understanding of the solar system through NASA's Science Mission Directorate.